This story has been updated. It was originally published on May 30, 2017.

 Options include EaseUS Data Recovery (for both Windows and macOS), Active@ Undelete (Windows only), Disk Drill (both Windows and macOS), and Recuva (Windows only).
 You can download and run all of these programs for free, though in some cases, you will have to pay to actually get your data back.
 Don’t part with any cash until a scan has actually run, and the program has confirmed that it can recover your important files.

 You’ll find all of these choices, and most other reputable options, simple to use.
 And they don’t require much configuration either: Simply choose the drive you’d like to search through and let the app get to work.
 It’s a good idea to run more than one undelete program on your system, as different apps might be able to detect different sets of files.

-Phones and tablets handle file storage differently than computers do.
-So on these devices, it’s harder to recover deleted information.
+Phones and tablets handle file storage differently than computers do, making it harder to recover deleted information from these devices.
 On the other hand, a lot of mobile apps have an undelete feature built right in, so you might well be able to restore that erased file with just a few taps.

 Take photos, for example—they’re the most common type of file you’ll be trying to get back from your phone.
 In Photos for iOS, tap Albums and then find the Recently Deleted album, which saves erased pictures for 30 days.
 In Google Photos for iOS and Android, open the menu and tap Library, then Trash to see recently deleted pictures, which stick around for 60 days before they disappear forever.